eyolfson/research-2016-ecoop-artifact/README.md

 Note that before manual post-processing we found 216 unique warnings with 169736 occurences.
 There was one archetype, relating to message targets, we could not determine and did not include in the paper.
 This archetype had 133 unique warnings with 14638 occurences and were manually identified.
+We also had a false positive due to incorrect debugging information (we believe).
+This archetype had 7 unique locations with 27454 occurences.
+Manually removing these results should exactly match the results in the paper.

 ### LevelDB